bhupeshpr25/memegen/ReadMe.md

 ## Requirements

+- Node.js (v14 or later)
-- Node.js and pnpm (or equivalent package manager)
+- pnpm (v6 or later)
 - Firefox browser
 - Git

+## Supported Operating Systems

+This project should work on the following operating systems:

+- Linux
+- Windows
+- macOS

 ## Environment Variables